Danny Whitaker: Macclesfield Town

 Whitaker was a Manchester United junior, and spent time at both Bradford City and local side Wilmslow Albion before signing with Macclesfield Town.
 He scored on his Football League debut; during a 2–1 home defeat to Exeter City on 2 February 2002.
 He went on to make another 15 Third Division appearances that season, earning a fresh contract upon the season's end.

 A regular in the 2002–03 season, he scored a hat-trick in the League Cup 4–1 triumph over Barnsley on 11 September.
-In most unusual fashion all three goals came in the second period of extra time.
-With ten goals before the winter break he was linked to both Oldham Athletic and Preston North End.
-However manager David Moss was highly dismissive of such speculation, saying: "Quite frankly, I am sick and tired of reading about players who have just signed two-year contracts but want to get away.
+In the most unusual fashion, all three goals came in the second period of extra time.
+With ten goals before the winter break, he was linked to both Oldham Athletic and Preston North End.
+However, manager David Moss was highly dismissive of such speculation, saying: "Quite frankly, I am sick and tired of reading about players who have just signed two-year contracts but want to get away.
 Danny Whitaker will be going nowhere except Macclesfield reserves if he doesn't improve."
 The club insisted that Whitaker was too valuable a player to let go.
 This transfer talk came despite him having recently signed a contract to keep him with the "Silkmen" until June 2005.

 Rated as a star player before the start of the 2003–04 season, he had a rather quiet season with just six goals, going 22 games without a goal from November to the season's finish.
 He scored just four goals in the 2004–05 season, though manager Brian Horton was still keen to hold on to him, despite nine others being deemed unworthy of a new deal.
 Six goals in 45 appearances followed in 2005–06.
-However, despite having been established in the heart of the Macclesfield midfield for the past four years and winning the club's player of the year award, he was released at the end of the season.
+However, despite having been established in the heart of the Macclesfield midfield for the past four years and winning the club's Player of the Year award, he was released at the end of the season.

 Port Vale

 Now a free agent, Whitaker moved up to League One with Port Vale in June 2006.
 He played 51 games in his first season at Vale Park.
-At the end of the 2007–08 season, where Whitaker again played 40+ games, he was offered a new contract along with three other Port Vale players.
+At the end of the 2007–08 season, where Whitaker again played 40+ games, he was offered a new contract with three other players.
 But in May he rejected the contract and was told he could look for another club.
 However, Lee Sinnott told Whitaker that he would get back to him with a better offer if chairman Bill Bratt could raise some more money, the wage bill having been cut due to relegation.
 In June, he was offered an improved deal.
 Whilst mulling over the offer he was given a deadline.
 On 20 June 2008, he turned down the chance to stay at Vale, and instead opted to join Oldham Athletic, still in League One.